L3on02/MathPlotter/README.md

 # Plotter
-graphic mathematic plotter that parses a function given as an input string and displays its graph. zooming and panning integrated via mouse(-wheel)
+graphic mathematic plotter that parses a function given as an input string and displays its graph.
+Zooming and panning are integrated via the mouse(-wheel)!

 ![Screenshot](Screenshot.png)